smileeric2000/churn-assignment-main/README.md

-#THIS IS MY CHURN DATA ASSSIGNMENT
+# THIS IS MY CHURN DATA ASSSIGNMENT
+my subtle pratice of git and file uploading